 Who’s making 8K TVs and where can I get one?

-If you have questions in the meantime about 8K, please post them here.
-We’ll be rolling out more info and new blogs about all things 8KTV as we get it, so don’t hesitate to ask.
+If you have questions about 8K, please post them here.
+We’ll be rolling out more info and new blogs about all things 8KTV, so don’t hesitate to ask.
 Lastly, I posted a few of my recent videos about the Samsung 8K TV below that will help you learn more.